gbbowman/PhytoOracle/docs/technical.rst

 The Makeflow file allows for easy integration of new extractors.
 Please

 .. note::
    This is a note directive.
-Take a look at the plug-play example.
 Make sure that you indent 3 spaces (very important).

 .. code::
    This is how code is integrated.
 Again 3 spaces.